La traviata discography

 The following is a partial discography of the many audio and video recordings of Giuseppe Verdi's opera, La traviata.
 Based on the 1848 novel La dame aux Camélias by Alexandre Dumas, fils, La traviata has been a staple of the operatic repertoire since its premiere on 6 March 1853 at the Teatro La Fenice in Venice.

 Audio recordings

+All catalog numbers are for audio CDs unless otherwise noted.